What is KYC?

 GLEIF's study also shows that 50% of sellers used a minimum of four different identification methods to complete the onboarding process of a single customer.

-Even when the customer is identified and the onboarding process completed, the data must still be kept up to date throughout the collaboration with the customer.
+Even when the customer is identified and the onboarding process is completed, the data must still be kept up to date throughout the collaboration with the customer.
 There is no standardized way of doing this.
 Different identification providers use different ways of presenting data, which in turn creates inconsistencies.
 57% also responded that the reliability of the data is challenging in connection with onboarding.

 LEI codes solve problems with KYC processes